AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

   ![coding histogram](images/coding_histogram.jpeg)

   6. Now let's commit our code to our remote repository.
-This can be done one of two ways - either through the terminal or through VS Code's (or Cursor) GUI.
-I'll explain the VS Code (or Cursor) way and but you can also choose to use the terminal method by making use of the commands demonstrated earlier.
+This can be done one of two ways - either through the terminal or through Cursor's (or VS Code's) GUI.
+I'll explain the Cursor (or VS Code) way and but you can also choose to use the terminal method by making use of the commands demonstrated earlier.

   * Click `Source Control` <img src="images/vscode_source_control_tab.png" width=30px/>  on the left icon bar.